Course Assistant

 • In contrast, summarize() (or summarise()) is from the dplyr package and allows for custom summaries.
 For instance, mtcars %>% summarize(avg_mpg = mean(mpg), max_hp = max(hp)) returns the average miles per gallon and the maximum horsepower.
 It’s more flexible and is often used with group_by() for grouped calculations.
 In conclusion, summary() gives automatic overviews, while summarize() is better for tailored summaries.

-• Use the summary() function to examine the contents of the file.
+• Use the summary() function to examine the contents of the file for a dataset.

 • Again, we can eliminate the object = because it is the first argument and is required.